Founders Dr. Giovanni Tummarello (CPO) and Dr. Renaud Delbru (CTO) provide a deep dive into what is new in Siren 10.

 The Siren platform is built to address some of the world’s most important data driven problems in industries such as life sciences, financial services, cybersecurity, telecommunications, intelligence and law enforcement.
-In all sectors investigative intelligence is what is required to gain actionable insights out of disjointed datasets to propel organisations into a sustainable and cost efficient investigative process.
+In all sectors investigative intelligence is what is required to gain actionable insights out of disjointed data sets to propel organizations into a sustainable and cost-efficient investigative process.

 The release of Siren version 10 represents a radical step forward.

 While previous versions of Siren – also known as Kibi – required the data to be loaded into a Siren augmented Elasticsearch cluster (a cluster capable of big data cross index joins thanks to the Siren Federate plugin), Siren 10 adds direct connectivity to JDBC to relational databases (Oracle, SQL Server, Postgres, MySQL and more) and JDBC/SQL middleware such as Impala, SparkSQL, Presto, Dremio.

 The result is that Siren 10 relationally interconnected dashboards and knowledge graph browser give the analyst the ability to investigate at big data scale seeing the connections across records no matter in which backend they’re stored in.

 Get more insights and watch an extensive Siren 10 demo in our Siren 10 on demand launch webinar, hosted by Siren’s co-founders Dr. Giovanni Tummarello (CPO) and Dr. Renaud Delbru (CTO).

 Siren’s “set to set” navigation: showing connections between your records across indexes, back ends and dashboards

 Siren allows the user to drill down based on properties from the other tables in a paradigm called “Set to Set” navigation.